8 Real Women on How Their Body Image Affects Their Style

 "As someone who has suffered from many iterations of an eating disorder, my life seems to revolve around my body image, especially when it comes to my style.
 Getting dressed is endlessly difficult and I rarely feel 100% confident in what I'm wearing.
 Despite my efforts to maintain my confidence and stay positive, nothing seems to bring me down quite like the reflection of myself in a mirror.
 The hardest part about all of this is my love for clothes and fashion, and the feeling that I will never pull off an outfit in the way that I'd like because of how I view my body." –Emilie, 22

 "If I feel good about myself, I have a greater sense of freedom in what I choose to wear.
-When I’m feeling badly about myself, I usually stick to clothes that I know won’t feel too tight (i.e. leggings) and are most likely black or gray.
+When I’m feeling badly about myself, I usually stick to clothes that I know won’t feel too tight (i.e. leggings) and are most likely black or grey.
 This confidence/insecurity habit of mine remains consistent despite the fact that my confidence level is actually highest when I wear more formal or trendy clothing." –Bianca, 23

 "In my early twenties I would buy whatever I thought was cute and just sort of will it to look a certain way in my eyes.
-It wasn't until I saw pictures that I would realize how bad the fit was or how unflattering.
+It wasn't until I saw pictures that I would realise how bad the fit was or how unflattering.
 And that was mixed in with a negative mental perception of my body–I just felt like nothing really looked great, so I decided to just buy whatever I thought was stylish anyway.
-But now, as I'm about to turn 30, I've realized that I only want to buy things that make me feel like a million bucks–regardless of whether I ate a lot of Thai food the night before.
+But now, as I'm about to turn 30, I've realised that I only want to buy things that make me feel like a million bucks–regardless of whether I ate a lot of Thai food the night before.
 I've tried to reformat my closet so that every single thing makes me feel good when I put it on, and if it doesn't I get rid of it.
 That's a luxury, I know, and one I've probably sunk a little too much money into.
 But it's made a big difference in my mental health to not have to wade through things that pinch, or to avoid cameras for fear of what the pants I’m wearing look like to the naked eye." –Samantha, 29

 Does your body image play a role in what you wear, too?
 Let us know in the comments!